sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 A link to an external resource.

-* href - *String*.
+* href - *String* or .
 Absolute or relative URL of the external resource.
 * rel - *String*.
 Relationship of the object to the external resource.
 See semantics below.
 * urn - *String* *optional*.
 The urn holds a valid SDMX Registry URN (see SDMX Registry Specification for details).
 * uri - *String* *optional*.
 The uri attribute holds a URI that contains a link to additional information about the resource, such as a web page.
 This uri is not an SDMX resource.